masato1122/Examples_QE/examples/band_structure/README.md

 #### 6. Estimate the band gap calculated and compare with experimental values

 A simple way may be estimate from ``Si.dos`` file.
-The valence band maximum (VBM) and conduction band minimum (CBM) can be obtained from ``Si.dos`` because the integrated DOS does not change in the band gap.
+The valence band maximum (VBM) and conduction band minimum (CBM) can be obtained from ``Si.dos`` around the energy range near the Fermi level where the integrated DOS does not change.

 Another more precise way is to read eigenvalues (energies) from ``nscf_dos.out``.
-You can find a part line below in ``nscf_dos.out`` which shows calculated k-points and energies at these k-points.
+You can find an output shown below in ``nscf_dos.out`` which shows calculated k-points and energies at these k-points.
-From these energies, VBM and CBM can be obtained.
+From these energies, VBM and CBM can be estimated.

 ```
     ...